Golf guide to South West Ireland

 To the south lies Spanish Point, so named because of the Spanish Armada galleons which sank here in 1588.
 A nine-hole course of the same name may not have the allure of a Lahinch or a Tralee, but the course has some startling links holes.

 Beyond Spanish Point, the road to Ballybunion can take one of two routes: the most direct line involves a ferry across the Shannon, to Tarbert… but that would be to miss the drive east to Limerick (passed Shannon Airport), with Dromoland Castle to the north and Adare to the south.
 These two major five-star parkland resorts are accommodated in a 16th-century castle and an 18th century neo-Gothic Manor, respectively.
-It adds luxury and history to two quality golf courses.
-(Adare is closed until 2017 as a $30 million refurbishment program is underway, including an upgrade to the golf course by Tom Fazio.)

 And then on to Ballybunion and its 36 holes.
 The Old course is the one everyone knows and adores, the dunes getting bigger and bigger as the round progresses.
 Standing on the high 2nd green every golfer should look back to the clubhouse and the myriad of dunes you still have to overcome (including the Cashen course).
 And, in those dunes, waits the par four 11th, regarded as one of the best holes in the world.